A creamy coconut vegan korma that can be ready in under half an hour…

 A really good coconut korma must be made from scratch, and you will be surprised at how easy is this vegan korma to make.
 It always turns out much better than the ready-made korma that you buy in the stores.

 What I love about this korma sauce is that it’s very flavourful.
 It’s made with a mix of spice and flavours that go so well together.
-It uses garlic, ginger, onion, lemon juice, curry powder, garam masala, fennel, cumin, coriander, turmeric, cardamom and chilli flakes.
-All of these spices are full of vitamins, minerals and antioxidants.
+It uses garlic, ginger, onion, lemon juice, curry powder, garam masala, fennel, cumin, coriander, turmeric, cardamom and chili flakes.
+All of these spices are full of vitamins, minerals, and antioxidants.

-This vegan korma goes very well with white or brown rice, mashed potatoes, quinoa or naan bread.
-With a splash of lime juice, sprinkle with freshly chopped parsley leaves and enjoy!
+This vegan korma goes very well with white or brown rice, mashed potatoes, quinoa, or homemade naan bread.
+With a splash of lime juice, sprinkle with freshly chopped parsley leaves, and enjoy!